Vincent Paterson: Commercials

 Paterson has choreographed over two hundred and fifty commercials including commercial campaigns for Pepsi, GE, Rubbermaid and Nike, directed commercial campaigns for Payless ShoeSource and El Pollo Loco, for the television series Dharma and Greg and a documentary for Project Angel Food.

 As a dancer in his early career, he danced for Shirley MacLaine and was Barbara Mandrell's partner on her TV series for two years.
-He appeared in many TV specials with Linda Carter, Cheryl Ladd, the Osmonds, among others.
+He appeared in many TV specials with Lynda Carter, Cheryl Ladd, the Osmonds, among others.

 He partnered both Olivia Newton-John and Diana Ross in music videos.

 Paterson is featured in the Smithsonian publication, "Masters of Movement: Portrait's of America's Greatest Choreographers."
 He has also served as a judge on Bravo's dance reality series Step It Up and Dance along with fellow choreographer Nancy O'Meara and actress and dancer Elizabeth Berkley.

 The highly acclaimed documentary about Paterson's life, "The Man Behind The Throne," has been shown nationally and internationally and has garnered numerous awards for Swedish director Kersti Grunditz.

 He was made a Fellow at Dickinson College, Carlisle, Pennsylvania.

 Broadway

 Paterson's direction of the play Gangsta Love, set in a boxing club, earned him a Los Angeles Drama-Logue award for outstanding director.
 He also directed Prague's National BlackLight Theater in Gulliver's Travels.

 Paterson has a Tony nomination for his work as choreographer on Kiss of the Spiderwoman, starring Chita Rivera on Broadway.

 He choreographed London's West End production of Lenny for director Sir Peter Hall and Los Angeles Opera's Grand Duchess for director Garry Marshall.

 Paterson directed the opera Manon for both the Los Angeles Opera and the Berlin Staatsoper which was conducted in Los Angeles by Plácido Domingo and starred soprano Anna Netrebko and Rolando Villazon.

 In 2009, he directed and wrote Cirque Du Soleil's Viva Elvis presented at Las Vegas' CityCenter.

 In 2012, Paterson directed Loving the Silent Tears, a Broadway-style musical, based on Supreme Master Ching Hai’s poetry collection, Silent Tears.

-He directed and choreographed Berlin's first original production of the Kander & Ebb musical, Cabaret.
-Originally at Bar jeder Vernunft and now at TIPI, It has been running for more than 15 years and is the longest running show in Berlin's history.
+1994 he directed and choreographed in Berlin the Kander & Ebb musical Cabaret.
+Originally at Bar jeder Vernunft and now at TIPI.
+It is the longest running show in Berlin's history.
 In 2016, he directed and choreographed Lloyd Webber's musical, Evita, for the Ronacher Theater in Vienna.
 The successful run was extended for 5 months.